dsohk/rancher-devsecops-workshop/docs/part-3.md

 [![Workshop Part 3](https://img.youtube.com/vi/rRUS1aGFXUo/0.jpg)](https://www.youtube.com/watch?v=rRUS1aGFXUo)

 ## Build my First Jenkins Pipeline

+Befre we start the Pipeline, you may want open Rancher UI in a browser.
+Under `devsecops` cluster > `Cluster Explorer` > `Pods` > `Jenkins` Namespace.
+Here you will see the container creation, status and termination as things progress.

+Open Jenkins in new browser window.

 1. Login to Jenkins.
 If you are already on Jenkins then click on Dashboard.